Don’t miss out on the latest CyclingTips updates.

 Lastly, there are the engineering freedoms disc brakes bring.
 By removing the brake caliper from the fork crown or seatstay bridge, manufacturers have been able to greatly increase tyre clearance and improve frame compliance.
 Likewise, hydraulic disc brake lines can be routed with tighter bends than mechanical cables and housings, which greatly eases routing complications.
 Wheel manufacturers also have the potential to build lighter rims (although in practice, those differences are very minor at present).

 But yes, there are notable disadvantages to disc brakes.
 They’re heavier, the initial setup is more complicated, and they have their own idiosyncrasies.
-And yes, the technology is currently more expensive.
+And yes, the technology is still more expensive.

 Are disc brakes more or less aero than rim brakes?

-Disc brakes alone are marginally less aero than rim brakes.
-However, a small number of bike brands, such as Giant with their Propel Disc, claim that by removing the clutter of rim brakes, the aero effects of a disc rotor can be balanced out.
+All things being equal, disc brakes alone are marginally less aero than rim brakes.
+However, an increasing number of bike brands, such as Giant with their Propel Disc, claim that by removing the clutter of rim brakes, the aero effects of a disc rotor can be balanced out.

 More importantly, some of the fastest aero bikes have traditionally used rim brakes that perform with dubious quality, not to mention the fact that braking performance on carbon rims isn’t as good as on aluminium ones.
 Regardless, disc brakes are opening up possibilities for aero benefits elsewhere on the bike, and we’re only starting to learn how.